“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Additional Supplies

-This is a mish-mash of items that we feel are essential.
-We bring all of these.
+This is a mishmash of essential items that we bring all of.
 It seems like a long list, but most of these items are small.
-We only carry one of most items for the whole travel group.
+We only carry one of most of the items needed by the whole travel group.
 It is about being prepared.
-Look for miniature versions of these items; small, durable flashlights, lightweight tote bags, mini sewing kits, travel first aid kits, etc.
+Look for miniature versions of these items: small, durable flashlights, lightweight tote bags, mini sewing kits, travel first aid kits, etc.

 We never leave for an international trip without travel insurance.
 Check out why – Travel Insurance – Learn how to be a Savvy Consumer